avcbcoder/AVC-WebPlayer/README.md

-# Mini Window - Spotify, youtube,..
+# AVC - Web Player
 [![Build Status](https://travis-ci.com/cam-barts/ObeyTheTestingGoat.svg?branch=master)](https://travis-ci.com/cam-barts/ObeyTheTestingGoat)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40avcbcoder)](https://twitter.com/avankyankit)
 [![GitHub followers](https://img.shields.io/github/followers/avcbcoder.svg?style=social&label=Follow&maxAge=2592000)](https://github.com/avcbcoder?tab=followers)

-AVC Web player is a Chrome Extension which lets you control your `music streams` (spotify/music.youtube/brainfm) from any browser tab.
+AVC Web player is a Chrome Extension which lets you control your `music streams (spotify/music.youtube/brainfm)` from any browser tab.
 It can create a mini window which always stays on top, so that you can watch videos while working also.
 And it enables the functionality to videos of all tabs, so that they can be played in mini window mode.